Clan MacTavish: 1997 Lord Lyon Matriculated Arms of 26th Chief of Clan MacTavish

-2002 Lord Lyon Re-grants Dugald MacTavish of Dunardry Amended Arms
+2003 Lord Lyon Agrees Amended Arms for 26th Chief

+Chief Dugald MacTavish was not satisfied with arms that made him appear to be a Campbell, and requested of Lord Lyon Robin Blair that the quarters be reversed.
+Lord Lyon agreed in 2003, switching the Campbell gyronny from the first and fourth quarters to the second and third quarters, at Chief Dugald MacTavish's request, since he considered the original placement to overstate a Campbell association.

-In 2002 the Lord Lyon King of Arms re-granted Dugald MacTavish of Dunardry arms with certain amendments.
-Lord Lyon switched the Campbell gyronny from the first and fourth quarters to the second and third quarters.
-The new arms are blazoned Quarterly, 1st and 4th, Argent, a Buck's Head cabossed Gules attired Or on a Chief engrailed Azure a cross crosslet fitchèe between two mullets of the First; 2nd and 3rd, Gyronny of eight Sable and Or.
+The amended arms were recorded in the Public Register of All Arms and Bearings in Scotland, Volume 80, page 111, in 2005.
+The new arms are blazoned: Quarterly, 1st and 4th, Argent, a Buck's Head cabossed Gules attired Or on a Chief engrailed Azure a cross crosslet fitchèe between two mullets of the First; 2nd and 3rd, Gyronny of eight Sable and Or.
 Above the Shield is placed a Helm befitting his degree with a Mantling Azure doubled Argent, and on a Wreath of the Liveries is set for Crest a boar's head erased Or langued Proper, and in an Escrol over the same this Motto "NON OBLITUS".